AlexanderAberg/battleship/README.md

 - The Tutor Roman helped me with the grid, it is mainly my own code but with his help.
 - Got help from Alex C on our Slack Team Group with the ships.
 - Template for this README is taken from my previous project Different Coloured Tea that in term got its template from Love Running and my mentors P1.
+- Got inspired and used/reused some code from https://codepen.io/patrycja-b/pen/EWRywX and https://www.youtube.com/watch?v=Ubh_k18sX4E&ab_channel=CodewithAniaKub%C3%B3w

 ### Content

-- Information is taken from tea pages and Wikipedia during the years.
+- I know since before how you are supposed to play the game, so the information and thought behind it is from how I used to play it as a child.
 - Html and css was taken from the Code Institute education, big part from Love Running, Coders Coffeehouse and their Tutors, some parts related to the grid was taken from W3schools 3 part gridsection at this page https://www.w3schools.com/css/css_grid.asp and the following 2 pages.
--
+- JavaScript was taken from the Code Institute education and the project Love Maths, but also used/got inspired by code from https://codepen.io/patrycja-b/pen/EWRywX and https://www.youtube.com/watch?v=Ubh_k18sX4E&ab_channel=CodewithAniaKub%C3%B3w

 ### Media